fridalannerstrom/dogsitter/README.md

 5. **Online payment integration:** Enable users to complete payments directly through the website during the booking process, offering a seamless and convenient checkout experience.

+6. **Booking calendar for new clients:** Allowing new clients to schedule an initial one-hour meeting.
+This meeting gives new dog owners the chance to meet me, interact with my dogs, and get a sense of how the service operates.

 ---

 # Tools and Technologies